There is no substantive evidence to suggest that children will be more affected in the third wave of coronavirus infections: Report | ExBulletin

 Symptomatology of infectious diseases in children in India seems to be similar worldwide.

-“Most children infected with Covid-19 are asymptomatic, with mild, symptomatic infections predominant.
-Most children show fever with respiratory symptoms and gastrointestinal symptoms (gastrointestinal symptoms) compared to adults.
-Often presents with diarrhea, vomiting, abdominal pain, etc.) and asymptomatic symptoms.
-The proportion of children with symptoms increases with age and with increasing severity in such age groups. ” Said the report.
+“Most children infected with COVID-19 are asymptomatic and mild infections with those symptoms predominate.
+Most children have fever with respiratory symptoms and gastrointestinal symptoms (diarrhea, diarrhea, Often presents with atypical symptoms compared to adults (such as vomiting, abdominal pain, etc.) and asymptomatic as the severity of such age groups increases in the proportion of children with symptoms as they get older. ”

 Approximately 2,600 people under the age of 10 from 10 hospitals (both public and private) were admitted due to the lack of a national database of clinical symptoms and outcomes of the two rapidly increasing infected children noted so far.
 Children (excluding newborns)), Tamil Nadu, Kerala, Maharashtra, Delhi-NCR area collected and analyzed.

-According to the data, the mortality rate of these surveyed Covid-19-positive children under 10 years of age was 2.4%, and about 40% of the dead children had comorbidity.
+According to the data, the mortality rate of hospitalized COVID-19-positive children under the age of 10 surveyed was 2.4%, and about 40% of the dead children had comorbidity.

-“9% of hospitalized Covid-19-positive children developed a serious illness under the age of 10.
-The above observations show the surge in two coronavirus infections experienced by India.
-The same was true for the time being, “said Lancet’s document.
+Lancet’s document states, “9% of all COVID-19-positive children admitted showed serious illness under the age of 10.
+During the two COVID-19 outbreaks that India experienced, above.
+The observations were similar, “says Lancet’s document.

 Three AIIMS physicians, Sheffali Gulati, Sushil K Kabra and Rakesh Lodha, contributed to this study.

-Kabra said less than 5% of children in Covid-19 need to be hospitalized and have a mortality rate of 2%.
+Kabra said less than 5% of children need hospitalization for COVID-19 and have a mortality rate of 2%.

-“It is reported that 500 out of 100,000 children were hospitalized and 2% of them died.
-Therefore, out of 100,000, only one or two children are seen to die.
-For children, the illness is less serious.
-The rate of hospitalization is very low and the mortality rate is reported to be very low.
-Mortality rates include diabetes, cancer, anemia or severe malnutrition.
-It also contributes to the underlying illness in the form of comorbidities.
-In normal children, death is very rare, “he told PTI.
+“Of 100,000, 500 children were hospitalized, of which 2% were reported to have died, which means that one or two of 100,000 had died.
+For children, the disease is less serious.
+It is very low.
+Death rates are also caused by underlying diseases in the form of comorbidities such as diabetes, cancer, anemia, and severe malnutrition.
+Normal children In this case, the mortality rate is very rare, “he said.

 The data was also evaluated separately for the two spikes, from March 2020 to December 2020 and from January 2021 to April 2021.